khalid-hussain/shaheen/chap16.md

 had caught up with them.
 Only the rear was open to them.
 When they turned around and ran a short distance they came in the range of Musa's archers.
 After passing from the range of the archers, they were to face a wall of lancers.
-Mansoor Bin Ahmed had left the right flank and joined up with the cavalry of Granada.
+Mansoor bin Ahmed had left the right flank and joined up with the cavalry of Granada.
 The Castilians turned towards the right.
 Now they attempted to move along the stream towards the south and cross the stream from a safe place but on the other side of the stream another group of cavalry was